k-toppi/CoupledField3D/README.md

 This version represents a significant advancement from v2.5 by investigating the model's behavior in a more realistic, dissipative environment.
 Key new findings include:

 - **Introduction of Dissipation:** A viscous drag term (`-γ * du/dt`) has been incorporated into the classical barrier's equation of motion to model environmental resistance.
 - **Exceptional Robustness:** The "stable coupled motion" is demonstrated to be extremely robust, persisting even under strong dissipation (`γ ≤ 1.90`).
-The quantum soliton and classical barrier remain perfectly synchronized.
 - **Discovery of a Phase Transition:** We identified a sharp, first-order-like phase transition at a critical damping threshold (`γ_c ≈ 1.9`).
-Beyond this point, the coupled motion abruptly ceases, indicating an "all-or-nothing" transport mechanism.
-- **High-Resolution Validation:** The results were validated with a higher-precision time step (`dt=0.0005`), confirming that the observed phenomena are intrinsic features of the physical system, not numerical artifacts.
+- **High-Resolution Validation:** The results were validated with a higher-precision time step, confirming the phenomena are intrinsic features of the physical system, not numerical artifacts.

 ---